 Changes in net cash (used in) provided by investing activities are significantly influenced by the amount of funds held for clients at the end of a reporting period.
 Changes in the amount of funds held for client from period to period will vary substantially.
 Our payroll processing activities involves the movement of significant funds from the account of an employer to employees and relevant taxing authorities.
 During the year ended June 30, 2013 we processed almost \$30 billion in payroll transactions.
-Though we debit a client's account prior to any disbursement on its behalf, there is a delay between our payment of amounts due to employees and taxing and other regulatory authorities and when the incoming funds from the client to cover these amounts payable actually clear into our operating accounts.
+We debit a client's account prior to any disbursement on its behalf, at which time we begin earning interest on such funds.
 We currently have agreements with nine banks to execute ACH and wire transfers to support our client payroll and tax services.
 We believe we have sufficient capacity under these ACH arrangements to handle our transactions for the foreseeable future.